mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 ---
 layout: layout.pug
-title: Deploying DC/OS on AWS using the Universal Installer
+title: DC/OS on AWS
-excerpt: Guide for installing DC/OS on AWS using the Universal Installer
+excerpt: Guide for installing DC/OS on AWS using the Mesosphere Universal Installer
-navigationTitle: Universal Installer on AWS
+navigationTitle: AWS
 menuWeight: 0
 ---